RAGBRAI: 2013 sinkhole along XLI route

 On May 31, 2013, a large sinkhole, at least 20 ft wide by 5 ft deep, occurred along Iowa Highway 384 (160th Road in Guthrie County) under the asphalt at the entrance of Springbrook State Park, which is near the boat ramp at the base of Mockingbird Hill.
 The Iowa Department of Natural Resources (DNR) contacted the Iowa Department of Transportation, which deemed the sinkhole to be unsafe.
 The Iowa DNR immediately evacuated the campers at Springbrook.
 In the spring (March, April, and May) of 2013, according to Harry Hillaker, the state of Iowa climatologist, Iowa had the wettest spring on record.
 The record precipitation, both rainfall and snowfall, contributed to the formation of the sinkhole.
 On June 3, 2013, the RAGBRAI XLI route inspection preride assessed the sinkhole in considering changes to the route through Springbrook and up Mockingbird Hill, the steepest hill on any RAGBRAI route; however, no changes to the RAGBRAI XLI route were made.

 Food vendors

-During RAGBRAI, food and drink are available at nominal cost in campgrounds, churches, and restaurants, and along the route.
+During RAGBRAI, food and drink are available in campgrounds, churches, and restaurants, and along the route.
 Vendors who are officially sanctioned are identified by a sign reading, OFFICIAL RAGBRAI VENDOR.
-Many offer a discount to riders who have a participant wristband.
 Perhaps the most famed vendor in RAGBRAI history was Paul Bernhard, who along the day's route at a rural location sold corn on the cob and pork chops that were basted in melted butter and grilled over charcoal.
 He began selling chops at RAGBRAI in 1985 and retired after the 2008 ride, leaving the vendorship to his son, Matt.
 In 1996, he sold 2500 chops in his hometown of Bancroft, Iowa, when the ride passed through there.
 He was called Mr. Pork Chop and was known for his cry of "Pooooork Chooooooooooop!"
 He died at age 88.